 I’ve arrived at the conclusion that when it comes to WFH (especially now), work/life balance is a made-up concept.
-If you are like me, you have noticed that the lines become a lot more blurred when your commute is 5-second walk instead of a 30-minute train ride into the city.
+If you are like me, you have noticed that the lines become a lot more blurred when your commute is a 5-second walk instead of a 30-minute train ride into the city.

 There are a few factors that come into play here…

 - There is less (or zero) pressure to get dressed.
 When you no longer have to decide which work-appropriate shirt, pants, shoes, and accessories will comprise the day’s outfit, there is a certain carefreeness that results.
-For me, it is a blessing and a curse, because the way I dress effects my mood, and if I throw on random, non-matching pieces that are super comfortable, my brain is not in “Rise and grind!” mode.
+For me, it is a blessing and a curse, because the way I dress affects my mood, and if I throw on random, non-matching pieces that are super comfortable, my brain is not in “Rise and grind!” mode.
 I don’t want to get in the habit of wearing sweats and a t-shirt every single day; it adds to the monotony that is COVID life.

 - We are anxious about leaving the house because of the pandemic.
 There was a period of time in 2020 when I would make myself leave the house a couple times a week for walks.
 Now that there is a newer, more contagious strain of the virus going around, I’m less inclined to go outside except to run necessary errands.
 It doesn’t help that it is about 40 degrees outside at any given time right now… I am not a fan of winter weather.

 - It’s easy to lose track of time.
-All too many times, I’ve buried myself in work only to look up and realize it’s 1:30pm and I haven’t had lunch.
+All too many times, I’ve buried myself in my work only to look up and realize it’s 1:30pm and I haven’t had lunch.
 I often ate at my desk when I worked at the office, so being at home is not much different, save for the fact that I use the stove instead of the microwave for my lunches.
 There aren’t any restaurants in walking distance to me, and the fees for delivery can get pretty ridiculous, so I cook every. single. day.
 I can’t really complain: I have food in the house.
 But I’d be lying if I didn’t say that I miss the Friday bagel runs I used to make with my coworkers, or the occasional blackened catfish sandwich I’d grab at the bar across the street from my job.